mojotech/captains-log-release-agent/README.md

 # ReleaseNotesBot

+## Usage
+These are the unofficially official docs of the ***Captain's Log***

+This project is currently under heavy development.
+ - Bug reports and feature inquiries are in Slack channel: `#mojotime-release-notes`
+ - If you are not in that Slack channel, you may direct message `@zachbob` or `@Sara Davila`

+The Captain's log can only be used inside of its home Mojotech organization where it is installed.
+You are more than welcome to attempt to use it outside of the Mojotech organization.

+You may use any of the Captain's Log commands anywhere inside of the Mojotech Organization.
+The main command is `/captainslog`.
+Upon entering this:
+  1. You will be prompted with a modal to select a client.
+Click Submit.
+  - NOTE: If nothing happens after you enter the command, this is a known bug.
+Just keep trying.
+  2. You will be prompted to select a project.
+  - Enter the name of the update in `Release Name`.
+  - Enter notes about the `Release Name`.
+  - If you would like to notify the message you've entered to Slack Channel, select the checkbox.
+  - NOTE: This currently only works for one Slack Channel - can be swapped easily upon inquiry.

+Other Commands:
+ - `/captainslog new client` - Command to create a new client.
+ - `/captainslog new project` - Select a client and create a new project.

 ## Getting a dev instance running:

 1. Configure [direv](https://direnv.net/).
 Then copy `.sample.envrc` to a new `.envrc`.
 Don't forget to run `direnv allow` after any changes to `.envrc`.